-Eagle Prestige fountain pen in brown web and marble striped celluloid open, note the hole in the center and end of the barrel
+Eagle Prestige fountain pen in brown web and paneled celluloid open.
+Note the hole in the center and end of the barrel.

 As there is very little primary material available on the Eagle Prestige fountain pen line, much of my research is limited to examining example pens and patent information, determining date information by their design, patent date, and feature elements.
-For example, there exist flat top lever-fill Eagle fountain pen examples that are stamped "Eagle Prestige Made in USA" on the barrel, and I have seen some fitted with a nib, also stamped, "Eagle Prestige 14K Made In U.S.A." with the word prestige in script.
+For example, Eagle marketed flat top lever-fill fountain pens in 1932 stamped "Eagle Prestige Made in USA" on the barrel, and I have seen some fitted with a nib, also stamped, "Eagle Prestige 14K Made In U.S.A." with the word prestige in script.
 This would indicate that Eagle saw the Prestige name as a brand and reused the brand name on this particular pen.

 In the 1930s, Eagle, like most other fountain pen manufacturers, began to offer streamlined pens, a design trend started by Sheaffer with the Balance pen line in 1929.
-One of these streamlined pens was a high quality lever actuated bulb filler marketed as the Prestige.
+Eagle offered a a high quality lever actuated bulb filler streamlined pen in the late 1930s marketed using the Prestige brand.
+We don't see this particular pen offered in the Eagle Pencil Company 1937 catalog and because of later dated design patents, it's likely the pen was offered in 1938 or later.
 The design was an improvement on bulb fill fountain pens such as the Postal Reservoir Pen.
 Eagle submitted Benjamin W. Hanle's patent for the design on March 11, 1938 and patent 2,170,242 was awarded on August 22, 1939, which indicates that the Prestige was probably introduced in the 1938 to 1939 timeframe.
 I have no corresponding catalog or advertisement information to indicate the introduction or run of the line, and so few of these pens exist, that it is possible that they may have only been produced for a few years.